 The initial treatment of a bunion should be non-operative.
 Symptoms can often be greatly improved with simple non-operative interventions.
 Non-operative treatment may include adjusting the shoes or trying common products available at pharmacies, sporting goods stores, and through the internet:

 - Properly fitted shoes: Properly fitting comfort shoes with a wide non-constrictive toe box, especially one that is made out of a soft material such as leather, can be quite helpful in reducing the irritation over the prominent bunion.
 In some instances, it is helpful to have a shoemaker stretch the inside aspect of the shoe.
 Jamming a foot with a bunion into a constrictive shoe will likely lead to the development of uncomfortable symptoms.
 Inspect your shoes/boots to see if the area over the bunion can be stretched.
 You might be surprised how easy this can be accomplished with a relatively inexpensive “shoe stretcher.”

-- Bunion pads (bunion sleeve): Bunion pads may also be helpful in decreasing the symptoms associated with the bunion.
+- Bunion pads (bunion sleeve): Bunion pads may also be helpful in decreasing the symptoms associated with the bunion (Figure 3).
 These pads can be obtained at many drugstores.
-Essentially, they serve to lessen the irritation over the medial prominence and, thereby, decrease the associated inflammation This should be combined with comfortable non-constrictive shoes.
+Essentially they serve to lessen the irritation over the medial prominence and, thereby, decrease the associated inflammation This should be combined with comfortable non-constrictive shoes.

-- A toe spacer placed between the great toe and the second toe can help to reduce the bunion deformity and, thereby, decrease the stretch on the medial tissue and the irritation associated with the bunion.
+- A toe spacer placed between the great toe and the second toe can help to straighten the bunion deformity and, thereby, decrease the irritation associated with the bunion.
 Toe spacers can be obtained at most drug stores or online.

 - Soft shoe inserts: Over-the-counter accommodative orthotics may also help bunion symptoms.
 This product is particularly helpful if bunion symptoms include pain that is under the ball of the foot.
-Orthotics with a slight medial longitudinal arch may be helpful for patients that have flat feet.
+Orthotics with a slight arch may be helpful for patients that have flat feet.
 Don’t forget that you may need to purchase a slightly larger shoe to comfortably wear the inserts.

 - Bunion splints have often been used to treat the symptoms associated with hallux valgus.
 These splints are typically worn at night in an effort to reduce the bunion deformity.
 There is no evidence to suggest that these splints decrease the rate at which bunion deformities occur.
 There is also no evidence that clearly supports their effectiveness.
-However, some patients report good relief with the use of these splints.
+Some patients, however, report good relief with the use of these splints.